Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 ### <a name="input_outbound_rules"></a> [outbound\_rules](#input\_outbound\_rules)

-Description:   A map of private endpoints toutbound rules for the managed network.
+Description:   A map of private endpoints outbound rules for the managed network. **This will be deprecated in favor of the `var.workspace_managed_network.outbound_rules` in a future release.
+Until then, the final outbound rules of type 'PrivateEndpoint' will be a combination of this variable's value and that of `workspace_managed_network.outbound_rules.private_endpoint`.

   - `resource_id` - The resource id for the corresponding private endpoint.
   - `sub_resource_target` - The sub\_resource\_target is target for the private endpoint. e.g. account for Openai, searchService for Azure Ai Search